 An emerging trend in the housing market is the response to generational needs based on the ages and lifestyles of its current and future residents.
-Single-family suburban development typically appeals to families with children, as owners without children no longer want the maintenance related to the single-family home and yard.
+Singlefamily development typically appeals to families with children.
 The desire to downsize is sometimes met with the limitation of in their immediate community.
 This group of empty-nesters is a demographic group that will continue to grow in the coming decades, best met within communities that offer related services.

-In response to this trend (and recent challenges in the single-family market), developers have proposed "age-restricted" or "age-targeted" residential developments.
+In response to this trend (and recent challenges in the single-family market), developers have proposed "agerestricted" or "age-targeted" residential developments.
 These projects seek densities that are not necessarily comparable to those reflected on the local Comprehensive Plan.
 Those densities are factored on impacts to traffic, schools, services, and utilities.
 For example, the average single-family home generates approximately 10 trip ends per day while "detached senior housing" generates approximately 3.71 trip ends per day (source: Institute of Transportation Engineers).
 For sewage use, an institutional residential unit can use a fourth of the average single-family residence.
 Delaware County calculates one-bedroom facilities at 60% per unit versus that of a single-family home.
 However, non-institutional uses are calculated on the same sanitary use as a single-family home.